 If the project is successful, it is expected to stimulate additional hydrogen fuel projects which will surely attract significant investment and produce countless jobs in the Scottish clean energy sector.
 One expert predicts that the energy market in Great Britain will have an approximate value of a whopping £ 1.2 billion by the year 2020.

-Given Scotland’s progressive stance on clean energy, the hydrogen fueled buses are really a natural fit for the city of Aberdeen.
+Given Scotland’s progressive stance on clean energy, the hydrogen-powered vehicles are really a natural fit for the city of Aberdeen.
 If this ground-breaking project succeeds, the country will not only have vastly improved their energy security, they will also be seen as a pioneer in clean and renewable hydrogen fuel technology.
 It will be exciting to see what the future holds for this project and its implications on the Scotland economy.
 Hopefully the rest of the world can build on this example, and continue to set aside resources for similar clean energy projects.

 Originally posted 2014-05-06 17:33:34.
 Republished by Blog Post Promoter